-There are about a billion things that we’re told we need to do on a regular basis in order to keep ourselves healthy.
+We’re told we must do about a million things regularly to keep ourselves healthy.
 But not everyone has an hour a day to put aside for exercise, and not everyone has access to whole, organic produce (And depending on the time of year, who can afford it?).
-If you’re someone that’s been looking for ways to stay healthy without having to spend a whole lot of money (Because I mean let’s face it, Christmas will be here before we know it), we may have exactly the solution for you – Dry skin brushing.
+If you’ve been looking for ways to stay healthy without having to spend a lot of money (Because I mean, let’s face it, Christmas will be here before we know it), we may have exactly the solution for you – Dry skin brushing.

 What is Dry Skin Brushing?

 It’s exactly what it sounds like – You take a natural (Read: Not synthetic) bristled brush to your skin.
-The brushes cost next to nothing (You can find a perfectly good one for less than $20 at your pharmacy, health food, or bath and body store, and sometimes you can even find them in your local grocery store).
+The brushes cost next to nothing (You can find a perfectly good one for less than $20 at your pharmacy, health food, or bath and body store; sometimes, you can even find them in your local grocery store).

-The process is super easy too (and ridiculously simple to work into your morning and/or evening routing) – Simply get naked (Personally I find that it’s easiest to do it in the morning right before showering.
-However if you’re not the first person in the shower in the morning this might not work for you – unless you have a large space to work in – The bristles of the brush need to stay dry.
-A tile floor will work well too; really anywhere that you’ll be able to easily clean up all of the dead skin that comes off of your body.
+The benefits of dry brushing are obvious, and the process is super easy, too (and ridiculously simple to work into your morning and/or evening routine) – Get naked; I find it easiest to do it right before showering.
+However, if you’re not the first person in the shower in the morning, this might not work for you – unless you have a large space to work in – The bristles of the brush need to stay dry.
+A tile floor will work well too; anywhere, you can easily clean up all of the dead skin that comes from your body.
 There’s going to be a lot of it.
 Sounds gross I know, but just trust me when I tell you it’s worth it) and brush all of the dead skin off your body.
-It doesn’t take very long at all to do, and aside from the (obvious) exfoliation you get from the process, you can end up reaping many other benefits (but we’ll come back to that later).
+It doesn’t take very long to do, and aside from the (obvious) exfoliation you get from the process, you can end up reaping many other benefits (but we’ll come back to that later).

 How to Do It Properly

-When you go to the store in search of your brush, you’ll want to keep comfort in mind.
-Personally, I have freakishly long arms so I’m able to reach all areas of my back with no problems at all.
-I’m told that that’s not the case for everyone though, so If you don’t have super long arms you’ll want to invest in a brush that has a long enough handle for you to reach every area of your body easily.
-You’ll want to get a brush that has firm bristles, but not bristles that are so hard that they’re going to hurt you.
-This one is similar to the one I use, and (although I may be a little prejudice) I highly recommend getting one that’s similar – It’s not too soft or too hard.
-Expect some bristles to fall of the first few times you use your brush, but this is definitely one of those cases where you get what you pay for – If you only pay four dollars for your dry skin brush, it’s not going to last as long as one that cost twenty.
+You’ll want to remember comfort when you search the store for your brush.
+I have freakishly long arms so that I can reach all areas of my back without problems.
+I’m told that that’s not the case for everyone, so If you don’t have super long arms, you’ll want to invest in a brush with a long enough handle to easily reach every area of your body.
+You’ll want to get a brush that has firm bristles but not bristles that are so hard that they’re going to hurt you.
+This one is similar to the one I use, and (although I may be a little prejudiced) I highly recommend getting one that’s similar – It’s not too soft or hard.
+Expect some bristles to fall of the first few times you use your brush, but this is one of those cases where you get what you pay for – If you only pay four dollars for your dry skin brush, it’s not going to last as long as one that cost twenty.

-When you’re finished, your skin might be a little pink, but it shouldn’t be red or irritated.
-If you find that your skin is being irritated by the skin brushing even though you’re doing it properly, it’s possible that your skin is just to sensitive to the bristles you’re using.
-Switch to a dry brush with softer bristles and you shouldn’t have that issue anymore.
+When you’re finished, your skin might be slightly pink, but it shouldn’t be red or irritated.
+If you find that your skin is being irritated by the skin brushing even though you’re doing it properly, your skin may be just to sensitive to the bristles you’re using.
+Switch to a dry brush with softer bristles; you shouldn’t have that issue anymore.

 You can dry brush your skin for as little or as long as you want (or you have time for).
-A two to five minute session will definitely yield you results, but I strongly suggest dragging the process out for 15-20 minutes if you can.
+A two to five-minute session will yield results, but I strongly suggest dragging the process out for 15-20 minutes if possible.

 When you’re finished brushing, shower as you normally would.
-When you get out of the shower, skip over those commercial, chemical laced moisturizers and opt for a natural, fruit oil instead (this is one of my favourite moisturizers and it’s super easy to make).
+When you get out of the shower, skip over those commercial, chemical-laced moisturizers and opt for a natural fruit oil instead (this is one of my favorite moisturizers and it’s super easy to make).

 7 Reasons To Start Brushing Today